speced/bikeshed/README.md

 widlparser
 ==========

-Stand-alone WebIDL Parser in Python
+Stand-alone WebIDL Parser in Python.
+Requires Python 2.6 or 2.7.

-Parses WebIDL per: http://www.w3.org/TR/2012/CR-WebIDL-20120419/ (plus a few legacy compatability items)
+Parses WebIDL per: http://dev.w3.org/2006/webapi/WebIDL/ (plus a few legacy compatability items)

 Tis parser was created to support a W3C specification parser and pre-processor, it's API is geared towards finding and identifying various WebIDL constructs by name.
 However, all of the WebIDL source is parsed and stored in the construct objects.
+The parser has error recovery and preserves the entire input for re-serialization and markup of the WebIDL constructs.

 Installation